finbourne/lusid-sdk-java/sdk/docs/InstrumentEventTypesApi.md

 > TransactionTemplate createTransactionTemplate(instrumentEventType, instrumentType, scope, transactionTemplateRequest)

-[EXPERIMENTAL] CreateTransactionTemplate: Create Transaction Template
+[EARLY ACCESS] CreateTransactionTemplate: Create Transaction Template

 Create a transaction template for a particular instrument event type in a scope.